b05702057/Audi-Used-Car-Market-Analysis/README.md

 # Audi Used Car Market Analysis

-### A web-crawler that can download Google search results as PDF files in your computer
+### A market analysis project that can help people gain insights into the used car industry of Audi in Taiwan

 ## Task
-Build a web-crawler that can search and download any articles people are interested in as PDF files to a specific directory.
-For example, people can enter "Pokemon Go" as the topic and "/Users/xxx/desktop" as the directory, and then the articles related to Pokemon Go will be saved at their desktop.
+Write a web-crawler to gather data from leaderboards of StreetVoice and build regression models to analyze the correlations between variables.
+For example, analyze the correlation between the mileage and the price of the used car.

 ### Run Locally
-* Run this Command: git clone <https://github.com/b05702057/Google-Search-Result-Web-Crawler.git>
+* Run this Command: git clone </Users/lijicheng/Desktop/Street-Voice-Data-Analysis-Report>
-* Change directory to the where the file "main.py" is saved
+* Change directory to the where the file "StreetVoice_Web-Crawler.py" is saved
 * Install all the toolkits used in this project
+* Run this Command: python StreetVoice_Web-Crawler.py
-* Run this Command: python main.py
+* Run this Command: python StreetVoice_Data_Analysis.py

 ### Note
-The search engine of Google is constantly revised, and this may cause the web-crawler to break down.
+The webpage of StreetVoice is constantly revised, and this may cause the web-crawler to break down.
 If the situation happens, please notify me, and I will fix the problems as soon as possible.